 Cost is benefit number one.
 Take a look at utility prices and consider how often you may be putting your garage heater to work.
 Natural gas can be the more cost-efficient option if you have access to this within your garage.

-If you don’t have access, electric may be the way to go.
-An electric heater is usually the least intrusive option since they can be mounted on the ceiling, creating more usable space for whatever your garage is used for.
+If you don’t have natural gas access, an electric garage heater may be the way to go.
+An electric heater is usually the least intrusive option since it can be mounted on the ceiling, creating more usable space for whatever your garage is used for.

 To calculate what BTU you’ll require based on the size and ceiling height of your garage, check out this handy BTU Calculator and start talking garage-heater-talk.
-Generally, 50,000 BTU’s are needed to heat a 3-car garage, or a new generously sized workshop.
+Generally, 50,000 BTUs are needed to heat a 3-car garage or a new generously sized workshop.

-If you’re working in a dusty space, an electric heater may be your best bet.
+If you’re working in a dusty space, an electric garage heater may be your best bet.
 They require minimal maintenance, unlike a gas heater which will require deeper cleaning to the air vents, motor and burner to remove any fire hazards like dust and debris.

-Don’t forget to check out the detailed specs on your new heater unit before you buy.
-You may have thought you’ve found the perfect match until you have your heater installed and find it sounds like a jet engine taking off.
+Don’t forget to check out the detailed specs on your new garage heater before you buy it.
+You may have thought you’ve found the perfect match…until you have your heater installed and find it sounds like a jet engine taking off.